smasongarrison/syllabi/MegaSyllabus.md

 ### Presentation {-}

 You will give one presentation.
 This presentation will be approximately 10-minutes.
-This presentation is chance to practice a formal presentation in a relatively pressure-free setting).
+This presentation is a chance to practice a formal presentation in a relatively pressure-free setting).

 ### Labs  {-}